ferrous-systems/unsize-experiments/README.md

 > ⚠️ Note: This section uses fictional rust syntax

 The compiler will generate `Unsize` implementations for types to trait object for their implemented types as before:

+For types to trait object for their implemented types, the compiler will generate `Unsize` implmentations:
 ```rust
 unsafe impl<trait Trait, T: Trait> Unsize<dyn Trait> for T {
     fn target_metadata(metadata: <Self as Pointee>::Metadata) -> <dyn Trait as Pointee>::Metadata {